HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Coel Hellier for the TRAPPIST and EulerCAM light curves of WASP-139.
-We also thank Jiayin Dong for her help with the implementation of the Bayesian framework to derive the true 3D obliquity distributions.
+We thank Jiayin Dong for her help with the implementation of the Bayesian framework to derive the true 3D obliquity distributions.
+We also thank the anonymous referee for their thoughtful comments and suggestions that strengthened the manuscript.
 J.I.E.R and C.P. acknowledge support from ANID BASAL project FB210003.
 J.I.E.R. acknowledges support from ANID Doctorado Nacional grant 2021-21212378.
 C.P. acknowledges support from FONDECYT Project 1210425, CASSACA grant CCJRF2105, and ANID+REC Convocatoria Nacional subvenci\'on a la instalaci\'on en la Academia convocatoria 2020 PAI77200076.
-A.J.\ and R.B.\ acknowledge support from ANID -- Millennium Science Initiative -- ICN12\_009.
+A.J.\ and R.B.\ acknowledge support from ANID -- Millennium Science Initiative -- ICN12\_009 and AIM23-0001.
 R.B. acknowledges support from FONDECYT Project 1241963.
 A.J.\ acknowledges support from FONDECYT project 1210718.
-J.P.L. acknowledges co-funding by the European Union (ERC, FIERCE, 101052347), by FCT - Fundação para a Ciência e a Tecnologia - through national funds, and by FEDER through COMPETE2020 - Programa Operacional Competitividade e Internacionalização grants UIDB/04434/2020 and UIDP/04434/2020.
+J.P.L. acknowledges co-funding by the European Union (ERC, FIERCE, 101052347), by FCT through national funds, and by FEDER through COMPETE2020 - Programa Operacional Competitividade e Internacionalização grants UIDB/04434/2020 and UIDP/04434/2020.
+M.T.P. acknowledges support from the ANID Post-doctoral fellowship 3210253.